 To repeat, for me, abortion is not the hill to die on.
 It seems prudent not to come out on this issue.
 Division of labor and all that stuff; I’ll leave it to Wendy McElroy, who, I am sure, agrees that “libertarians can agree that no state funding, local or federal, should be allocated to such a procedure.”

 Otherwise, here is Wendy’s brilliant articulation of self-ownership.
-Watch Wendy on Stossel’s:
+Watch Wendy on Stossel’s, 7:28 minutes in:

 Wendy McElroy: As far as I’m concerned, this is my skin.
 Everything beneath this skin belongs to me, or I don’t own anything.
 I am a self-owner-

 John Stossel: Even if there is a living being inside you?

 Wendy McElroy: If there is a living being inside me, I’m glad you used the word “being” and not “individual with rights,” if there is a living being inside me, it exists on my breath, it exists by my, the blood pumping through my veins, by the food I eat.
 It is within my skin, and if you say to me that there, that I do not have jurisdiction over my body, that, in fact, society or someone else has jurisdiction, the, the word that describes someone else owning my body is slavery.*

 UPDATE I: Glad people have remained civil on Facebook, so far.
 That’s the way.
 Always.
 However much one disdains the procedure, you can’t get away from the fact of self-ownership.
 You have no right to take custody of another person’s body.
 They either own themselves or don’t.

 You can’t “own” your body in conjunction with other busybodies.

 From the hopeless Facebook thread: